swesemeyer/BenchmarkingETicketingSystems/BETS-Server/README.md

-# NFC Reader #
+# Benchmarking E-ticketing systems #

-This repository contains the Java code which can be run on a PC to operate the ACR122 NFC reader for the evaluation experiments on cryptographic protocols used during e-ticket purchasing and usage.
+This repository contains the Java code which can be run on a PC to operate the ACR122 NFC reader for the evaluation experiments on cryptographic protocols used during e-ticket issuing and usage.
+The performance of these e-tickets protocols are evaluate with at least one party using an Android app which will communicate with an NFC reader to exchange tickets.
+This usually happens during the issuing stage or verification stage but other stages might involve NFC communication, too.

+Currently, the code only works with a cheap (~£40) ACR122 NFC reader which is readily available from various online shops.
+The application has been mainly developed on Linux but as it is JAVA should work on other platforms with no or little change.

 ## Setup ##